 We offer a 5% discount for each additional cremation diamond you order at an equal or lesser value.

 All shapes other than round cost an extra 10%.

-We offer uncut cremation diamonds for sizes bigger than 0.7ct with a 20% discount.
+We offer uncut cremation diamonds from 0.75ct with a 20% discount.

 Yellow is the most elementary color choice out of all the cremation diamond color choices.
 These amber diamonds are created following basic standards without extra elements or special technical methods.
 The production expenses and time are usually the lowest; therefore, these diamonds are the most popular choice.

 If you want the color of your cherished diamond to stay natural, then go with yellow.
 This amber color is the result of the amount of nitrogen that stays in the carbon, which crucial in human cremation remains.